yared-ayele-debela/README.md/README.md

 <div align="center"><h1># Hi there! 👋 I'm Yared Ayele</h1></div>
 <br>
-👋 I'm Yared Ayele, a Software Engineer passionate about Building Scalable Web Applications. ✨ Leveraging my Back-End & Front-End Expertise to create seamless user experiences with robust back-ends. 🌱 Quick learner with a willingness to adapt to new technologies and frameworks.
+Hi, I'm Yared Ayele, a highly motivated and experienced Software Engineer with a strong foundation in designing and building scalable, secure, and user-centric applications.
+With a Bachelor of Science in Computer Science and over two years of hands-on experience, I have contributed to cutting-edge projects in ERP systems, eCommerce platforms, and community-based financial applications.

+💻 What I Do:

+Backend Development: Expertise in PHP and frameworks like Laravel for crafting robust, efficient solutions.
+Frontend Development: Skilled in JavaScript, React, and Livewire to create engaging and seamless user experiences.
+MERN Stack Expertise: Proficient in building modern, scalable applications using MongoDB, Express.js, React, and Node.js.
+Database Management: Hands-on experience with MySQL, and MongoDB for secure and reliable data handling.
+DevOps & Tools: Proficient with Docker, Git, and other tools that streamline the software development lifecycle.

 ## 🚀 Projects
 Here are some of the projects I’ve worked on: